Information for Visitors to UPMC McKeesport

-- Visitors are asked to cover coughs or sneezes with their arm.
+- Please cover coughs or sneezes with your arm.

 - All visitors should wash their hands upon entering and leaving patient rooms.

-- Please do not use patient restrooms unless the patient is assigned a private room and gives consent.
+- Please do not use patient restrooms unless your loved one has a private room and gives consent.

 Sometimes we must ask visitors to leave

-Visitors may be required to leave the patient's room if:
+We may ask visitors to leave a patient's room if:

-- The patient’s condition has changed so that he or she needs to be seen by a doctor or nurse
+- The patient’s condition has changed and requires care by a doctor or nurse.

-- The patient or clinician has asked to be left alone
+- The patient or care team member asks to be left alone.